fishshiz/SoundLoud/README.md

 ## Hand-rolled Audio Player

 I decided to take a stab at handrolling my own customized audio player for this project.
 It ended up being a fun and interesting JavaScript and React challenge.
-I still use a HTML5 audio tag in my skeleton, after hiding it with CSS, I started work on my custom player.
+I still used a HTML5 audio tag in my skeleton, and after hiding it with CSS, I started work on my custom player.

 ### Dynamic Progression Bar

 ![Player Demo](https://media.giphy.com/media/fo2bcN75NGgpaRm8Kx/giphy.gif)

 The main part of any audio player is the progress bar.
 Ideally, I wanted the user to be able to click on different regions of the bar to jump to different sections of the current track.
 This was handled by over-laying two rectangular divs on top of on another, and playing with the flexBasis CSS property of the growing div.
-On componentDidMount() of the player's react lifecycle, I added event listeners timeupdates on the embedded audio track.
+On componentDidMount() of the player's react lifecycle, I added event listeners for timeupdates on the embedded audio track.
 This then triggered my handleProgress() method, where I adjust the flexBasis of my progress bar.

 ```
 handleProgress() {